Link

 The analysis will be done with 2 main tools.
 First one is RenderDoc https://renderdoc.org , and the second one is Radeon GPU Profiler https://gpuopen.com/rgp/ .
 Renderdoc will let us replay the frame drawcall by drawcall, and check what exactly happens during the frame, while Radeon Profiler will give us the timings for the commands executed and information about them.
 By comparing the same capture on both programs, we can see what goes on and what specific draws are slow/fast on them.

-The Steam Deck uses a Van Gogh intergrated GPU by AMD, as part of a chip alongside the CPU.
+The Steam Deck uses a Van Gogh integrated GPU by AMD, as part of a chip alongside the CPU.
 It uses the same memory for both CPU and GPU.
 Its main weakness is that its a fairly small gpu (as all integrated gpus are), and that its memory bandwidth is fairly bad as it uses normal DDR ram instead of the faster GDDR seen on dedicated GPUs.
-Its fairly similar to something like the PS4 GPU in architecture due to this shared memory scheme.
+Its similar to something like the PS4 GPU in architecture due to this shared memory scheme.
 While the GPU is small, its a modern GPU, and supports most of the latest features in vulkan.
 Both versions of the vkguide tutorial work on it unchanged.

 The Steam Deck renders at a low resolution of 1280x800p which lets it still run somewhat OK even with its low memory bandwidth.